-Search all homes for sale in Venice, CA. Venice was initially developed as a canal-themed, seaside resort town and marketed as “Venice of America.”
-Today, it is a vibrant community made up of professionals, artists and tech-minded folks who come to work in one of Southern California’s tech hubs dubbed “Silicon Beach.”
+Search all Venice, CA homes and real estate listings.
+Venice was initially developed as a canal-themed, seaside resort town and marketed as “Venice of America.”
+Today, it is a vibrant community made up of professionals, artists and tech-minded folks who come to work in one of Southern California’s tech hubs dubbed "Silicon Beach."

 Venice Real Estate

 Houses in Venice are pricier than the L.A.
 County average.
 In fact, it’s one of the most expensive areas to acquire a home - on a square footage basis - due to the combined factors of high market demand and smaller properties.
 Homes along the Venice Canals command the highest prices.
 Several lofts dot the neighborhood, too.

 Home styles in Venice are an eclectic mix of architectural styles from several periods.

 Home buyers can still find original, turn-of-the-century Cottages in Venice.
 Many of them are well-preserved, but small; that’s just how they build homes long ago.

-Venice has experienced substantial revitalization, especially in the past decade.
-Many older homes have been rehabbed and outfitted with the latest energy-efficient appliances and heating/cooling systems.
+Venice has experienced substantial revitalization, especially in recent decades.
+Many of the older homes the neighborhood ave been rehabbed and outfitted with the latest energy-efficient appliances and heating/cooling systems.
 New construction of Modern, high-end homes is the new normal, along with bright, airy duplexes.
 The latest homes incorporate principles of sustainable design and meet LEED certification.

 - Oakwood, formally nicknamed "Ghost Town," Oakwood is not a ghost town anymore.
 Blocks from the beach and bordering Abbot Kinney Blvd, Oakwood offers a plethora of beautifully renovated cottages, duplexes, and townhomes, many of which are LEED certified.